The Educational CyberPlayGround Educational CyberPlayGround

 dropping knowledge about Naija and Pidgin English

-Celebrities like Bill Cosby who has a PH.D. in education is considered an expert.
+Celebrities like Bill Cosby who is a known rapist and happens to have a PH.D. in education is considered an expert.
 Mr. Cosby is not a Linguist.
 He is not an expert on language, dialect speakers or ebonics.
 He doesn't respect dialect speakers or recognize Ebonics as a language.

 Reporters who haven't bothered to find out who the experts are, interview a celebrity like Bill and quote him on this topic consequently the public stays misinformed and the national media interested in the notorious cult of celebrity, not the research of academic linguistic experts, is at fault and perpetuates linguistic myths promoting a Culture of Ignorance.